NextCenturyCorporation/nucleus-data-server/README.md

 ## Run the Neon Server

-To run the Neon Server:  `./gradlew bootRun`
+To run the Neon Server:  `./runLocal.sh`

 To pass arguments into `bootRun` from the command line, use `--args='<arguments>'`.
-For example, to run the Neon Server on a specific port:  `./gradlew bootRun --args='--server.port=1234'`
+For example, to run the Neon Server on a specific port:  `./runLocal.sh --args='--server.port=1234'`

 ## Build and Run Docker